alex-pricope/fluent-argument-validation/README.md

-# validation
+# Fluent Argument Validation

-The validation project lives inside
+This project is an attempt at a fluent approach to Argument Validation.